 Each social platform has its strengths.
 Facebook is particularly good for getting others to sign on to petitions, email their lawmakers and participate in local events, like town halls.
 You also can post educational information about Parkinson's policy-related topics.
 Twitter is an ideal space for sharing images of meetings with your lawmakers.
 It also allows you to speak with your elected officials by tweeting at them directly.
-And you can make a particular tweet more visible to users by including a certain hashtag.
+And you can make a particular tweet more visible to users by including a certain hashtag. (#Act4PD is used for Forum and other advocacy efforts.)
 Remember, tweets can be no more than 280 characters so Facebook may be better for those with a talent for prose!